 The debt must have been reasonably incurred for the necessary support of the child or parent or for the necessary generation of income.
 The debt considered could only be the amount that is essential to continuing generation of income.

 There needs to be a sworn schedule of the debts with supporting documentation.
 This must show goods and services purchased, the recipient of them, the original debt amount, the outstanding balance, the monthly payment, and the number of months until the debt will be fully paid.
 The deviation based on debts can only extend for 18 months.

+If you are a man facing divorce in Minnesota and have questions concerning child support, you should contact a Minnesota child support lawyer to ensure your rights are protected.
+If you want to learn more about divorce issues in Minnesota, check out our Minnesota Resources Page.
 Cordell & Cordell Minnesota divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
 Please call 1-866-DADS-LAW or 612-632-2900 to schedule an appointment.